 Once you know how to use kohlrabi, I think you'll be adding it to your cart a lot more often!

 Kohlrabi, also known as the German Turnip, is a member of the brassica family.
-Other brassicas include cauliflower, broccoli, cabbage, turnip, and kale.
+A not-so-distant cousin of other brassicas like cauliflower, broccoli, cabbage, turnip, and kale.

 Buying kohlrabi: What to look for